'Emoji Movie' barely escapes 0% on Rotten Tomatoes

 For a minute, it looked like "The Emoji Movie" would be the latest to join the dreaded Rotten Tomatoes 0% fresh club.

-But one critic gave the animated children's film, which follows the lives of the bright emoticons living in smartphones, a warm review.
+But as of Friday, one critic gave the animated children's film, which follows the lives of the bright emoticons living in smartphones, a warm review.

 Sort of.